jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

              controllers: { registrations: 'users/registrations' }
   # END: user section
 ```
-* At this point, the test results will not change.
-In your local web browser, the sign up page looks the same.
-However, the debug window on the page shows that the "users/registration" controller is in use.
-(The action in use is still "new".)
+* In your web browser, attempts to refresh or visit the URL http://localhost:3000/users/sign_up give you a routing error with the message "uninitialized constant Users".
+This is because the user registration page specified in the routing does not exist.

 ### Devise Controllers and Views
 * Create user authentication controllers.
 Enter the command "rails generate devise:controllers users".
 This creates user authentication controllers.
 * Create user authentication pages.
 Enter the command "rails generate devise:views users".
 This creates user authentication pages.
+*

 ### User Signup Page
 * Edit the user signup page.
 Replace the contents of app/views/users/registrations/new.html.erb with the following: